-In Organic Jewelry by Allie we create eco jewels with good karma giving back to the community.
-Our customers feel empower with statement and colorful jewels and knowing 10% percent of the sales give back in education to orphan girls in Ecuador.
+In Organic Jewelry by Allie we create colorful eco jewels, giving back.
+Our customers feel empower with statement jewels and knowing 10% percent of the sales give back in education to orphan girls in Ecuador.

-Our inspiration does not come from trends born in fashion capitals like New York or Paris to create contemporary jewels, but from the natural world surrounding us , its shapes, colors and seasons.
+My inspiration does not come from trends born in fashion capitals like New York or Paris to create contemporary jewels, but from the natural world surrounding us , its shapes, colors and seasons.
 Our designs are nature inspired and nature ethically sourced.
-We create designs with natural symbolism resembling rainforest flowers and animals and our colorful palette is inspired in the color explosion found in thriving ecosystems.
+I create designs with natural symbolism resembling rainforest flowers and animals and our colorful palette is inspired in the color explosion found in thriving ecosystems.

-For leather we use either leatherette or ethical leather, recycling the skin of the tilapia fish farmed for food production in Ecuador and Brazil instead of the skin of exotic animals like lizard, crocodiles, caimans and snakes unfairly killed for their skin.
+For leather I use either leatherette or ethical leather, recycling the skin of the tilapia fish farmed for food production in Ecuador and Brazil instead of the skin of exotic animals like lizard, crocodiles, caimans and snakes unfairly killed for their skin.
 Tilapia leather is soft, not fishy, have beautiful texture, resembling snake scales and have the resilience of the suede.

-We are cruelty free, the tagua nut used in our jewelry is the alternative against animal ivory due its ivory milky color, so we can said that the vegan ivory grows in the trees, and our jewels create awareness about elephant protections.
+We are cruelty free, the tagua nut used in my jewelry is the alternative against animal ivory due its ivory milky color, so we can said that the vegan ivory grows in the trees, and our jewels create awareness about elephant protections.

 The dies that give color to our ivory nut and produce our characteristic colorful jewels are also organic from earth and plant dies, and when dying the environment and the rivers are preserved against chromium contaminant like is the case of the Italian dies that contaminate the water sources in many villages in India.

 The metals I use in my jewels hooks and posts are ethically sourced , we use only Canada of American vendors who have commitment with clean mining practices free of mercury and respecting the well being of the miners taking out the metals from the mines.